umwics/wics-site-old/README.md

 bundle exec jekyll serve
 ```

-You should see a message that ends with the following lines:
+You should see a message that ends with these lines (or similar):

 ```
 Server address: http://127.0.0.1:4000/~wics/